 If the price is your biggest factor when making the decision on which class to fly in, you should probably choose to fly Economy.
 After all, the entire plane will get to its destination, whichever class you are sitting in.

 Following on from my comments about the price, you may wonder whether it is worth upgrading from Economy to Premium Economy at all!
 Well, it is.
-The biggest reason to upgrade from Economy to Premium Economy is to get sleep, or rest, if are flying on an overnight flight.
+The biggest reason to upgrade from Economy to Premium Economy is to get sleep or rest if you are flying on an overnight flight.

 When I fly in Economy, I find, if I do manage to nod off, the fact that my head then droops to one side because of the lack of seat recline means that I almost always wake myself up as soon as I drop off.